DrewDrabek/enterprise-application/README.md

     When the employee changes the status of the ticket to "Resolved"

     Then the ticket status is updated to "Resolved", and it no longer appears on the active tickets list by default.

-    Given an employee is logged in and attempts to change the status of a ticket that is not assigned to them.

-    When the employee views the ticket details and attempts to change the status.

-    Then an error message is displayed, indicating that the employee does not have permission to change the status of that particular ticket.

     Given an employee is logged in and the current status of the ticket is "Blocked"